 Sarcopenia, or the deterioration of muscles over time, is another leading cause of swallowing disorders.
-As people get older, everyone suffers some sort of muscle loss.
-Some receive this to a severe extent in their throat and tongue muscles, which then lead to problems during the swallow.
-The various pressures that the tongue and throat muscles need to supply in order to swallow are not achievable in a sarcopenia victim.
-Dr. Robbins has made some serious advancement in this area by developing exercises in order to strengthen the proper muscles in the mouth.
+As an individual becomes older, he/she will suffer some sort of muscle loss.
+Some experience this muscle loss to a severe extent in their throat and tongue muscles, leading to problems and difficulties during the swallowing process.
+In particular, the various pressures that the tongue and throat muscles need to supply in order to swallow are not achievable in a sarcopenic individual.
+Dr. Robbins has made some major advancement in this area by developing exercises in order to strengthen the proper muscles in the mouth.

 The effects of dysphagia such as malnutrition, dehydration, and especially pneumonia can be life threatening to the patient.
-Pneumonia occurs due to the liquids that seep into the lungs of a dysphagia victim through pulmonary aspirations.
-According to Dr. Robbins, "Of the deleterious dysphagia-related health outcomes, pneumonia may be the most devastating-the fifth leading cause of death in those aged 65 and older and the third leading cause of death in those aged 85 and older" [1].
-Pneumonia is a fatal infection that can be prevented, beginning with the growing amount of dysphagia awareness and research.
-Malnutrition and dehydration are also serious effects of swallowing disorders and both results from the patient not being able to physically swallow liquids or solids.
-Both lead to another handful of serious diseases and illnesses.
+Pneumonia occurs when liquids seep into the lungs of a dysphagia sufferer through pulmonary aspirations.
+According to Dr. Robbins, "Of the deleterious dysphagia-related health outcomes, pneumonia may be the most devastating-the fifth leading cause of infectious death in those aged 65 and older and the third leading cause of death in those aged 85 and older" [1].
+Pneumonia is a fatal infection that can be prevented, beginning with increasing the amount of dysphagia awareness and research.
+Malnutrition and dehydration also are serious effects of swallowing disorders and both result from the patient not being able to physically swallow liquids or solids.
+Both lead to many serious diseases and illnesses.

+Many difficulties and complications arise due to the complexity of the swallowing process.
 Both sensory and motor information are necessary for the initiation of the swallow response.
-In the past, researchers always believed the swallow to be a reflex but it is now known that it is also control by the brain stem, cortical input, and input from the muscle spindles [3].
-Therefore, all of these could play a role in the inability to swallow properly.
-The signals to swallow are sent from our brain but are also controlled involuntarily by some reflex muscles in the throat.
+In the past, researchers always believed the swallow to be a reflex but it is now known that it is also controlled by the brain stem, cortical input, white matter tracts, other CNS mechanisms and input from the muscle spindles [3].
+Therefore, all of these factors play a role in the inability to swallow properly.
+The signals to swallow are sent from our brain, but are also controlled involuntarily by some reflexive muscle responses in the throat.

-The main driving force during a swallow is the tongue.
-The tongue is such a complex muscle because it is made up of four intrinsic and four extrinsic muscles, all playing a part in the movements of the tongue.
-All of these muscles move in such a complex fashion that it is hard for even the most advanced researchers to document the exact dynamics.
+The main driving force during the swallowing process is the tongue.
+The tongue is a complex structure, as it is comprised of four intrinsic and four extrinsic muscles, all involved in the movements of the tongue.